marciogualtieri/DataEngineering/DataIngestion/README.md

     $ sudo shutdown -r 0

-For my own future reference, [here are the ports used by the services](https://www.cloudera.com/documentation/enterprise/5-2-x/topics/cdh_ig_ports_cdh5.html).
+For my own future reference, here are the [ports used by the services in Cloudera's VM](https://www.cloudera.com/documentation/enterprise/5-2-x/topics/cdh_ig_ports_cdh5.html).

 ### JSVC: